Underactive Thyroid Caused Hair Loss

 Carole came to me having had a thyroid operation that had not been very successful.
 Her thyroid had become underactive and she was prescribed Thyroxin.
 This resulted in her hair becoming very weak, limp and lifeless, and dropping out at an alarming rate.
 Her scalp became scaly and she was deeply distressed.

 This was a very awkward case because I knew that while her thyroid was underactive and she was taking Thyroxin, treatment would be very difficult.
-However, I started by treating her with the Eucaderm Hair and Scalp Care Pack no.1 and copious cold water massages.
+However, I started by treating her with the Eucaderm Home Care Pack no.1 and copious cold water massages.

 Giving her time and re-assurance was also very important, and within a few weeks her hair loss began to slow down and in fact she was able to finish having weekly treatments after only two months.

-Carole now has a thick, shiny, full head of hair.
+Carole is now very happy to report that she now has a thick, shiny, full head of hair.